FrankC01/pysui/doc/source/prog_txn.rst

 ++++++++++++++

 SuiTransaction provides :py:meth:`pysui.sui.sui_clients.transaction.SuiTransaction.publish`.
-Note that the result of the command is the UpgradeCap and it can then be transfered to an owner.
+Note that the result of the command is the UpgradeCap and it must be transfered to an owner.

 .. code-block:: Python

     def publish_package(client: SuiClient = None):
-        """Sample straight up publish of move contract.""" client = client if client else SuiClient(SuiConfig.default_config())
+        """Sample straight up publish of move contract returning UpgradeCap to current address.""" client = client if client else SuiClient(SuiConfig.default_config())

         # Initiate a new transaction